 Dee Reid joined Leeds Beckett University as Director of External Relations in September 2017 where she leads internal and external communication, public affairs, alumni, events and partnerships, brand and creative and university marketing services.
 She has over 20 years’ experience in strategic communications, working in senior roles in local government, education, the NHS and the private sector.
 Before joining Leeds Beckett, she was Head of Communications and Marketing at Leeds City Council, leading communications for the UK’s third largest city and prior to that, Head of Communications for Education Leeds, providing support for the city’s 265 schools.
 Dee is a trustee and chair of East Street Arts, an award winning national and international arts charity, supporting artists through their development programme and by providing space as the largest studio holder outside of London.

-Simon Fairbanks has over 14 years of experience in the Higher Education sector.
-This includes recruitment, marketing, and events roles on four different campuses: Nottingham, Birmingham, Warwick, and Coventry.
+Simon has 15 years of experience in the Higher Education sector.
+This includes student recruitment, marketing, and events roles on four different campuses in the UK: Nottingham, Birmingham, Warwick, and Coventry.

-He recently spent two years working at Pickle Jar Communications, where he advised international schools, colleges, and universities on their content projects.
-He provided strategy, research, creative content, and training to help the education sector share its stories through digital communication channels.
+Simon spent 2 years working at Pickle Jar Communications, advising international schools, colleges, and universities on their content projects.
+He provided strategy, research, creative content, and training to help the education sector share its stories through digital communications.

-As a published author, Fairbanks is particularly interested in storytelling, and how content strategy can deliver stories with greater impact.
-He spends his free time writing, running, and watching Hey Duggee with his two young children.
+As a published author, Simon is particularly interested in storytelling, and how content strategy can deliver stories with greater impact.
+He spends his free time reading, writing, running, and finding new ways to make his children laugh.